adrianfaciu/adrianfaciu.dev/content/posts/2022-25-01---TypeScript-template-literal-types.md

 # Conclusion

-This was an interesting experiment, and it allowed us to experiment and play around with template literals and recursive conditional types.
+This was an interesting experiment, and it allowed me to play around with template literals and recursive conditional types.
 They are quite powerful and can provide useful types for our code.
 This post is a first in a series of "learning in public" style of articles.
 More will follow :)

-If you want to experiment live with this type, you can use [this TypeScript playground](https://www.typescriptlang.org/play?#code/C4TwDgpgBAogdgcwJZ2gXigbwLACgpRgD2A7hAE4BcUcArgLYBGFA3HgUgCbUDOw5KBG1wBfYXlCQoAYQCG5KBhz4as+hF79BwgmAEBjDTQbNyOqBEQoj8ZKmFi8E8NADSEEDwDyAMwDKSPRgADYQADwAKgA0UO4gFgAewJacPFAA1h5EPlARihlZOREAfPlxiclwqVB8AojsUAD8UAAGACSYcSJRHXHe-oEh4V70SMCRMXHFxSItUAA+sR4N1KgAbqzOUnLkAArkRGA8AUGhZR79J0NhOzEARJZ2EHcLUHdwas-F4riSbhe+CZLeIQJIpNKZEDZXL5SHQkrnEFgqppWqCBrNCIAbTiAF0KuCoAAlCD6IjkThhNGIGKyOAgYoNAjNdqdDwiAAUvQBPkiOI8uJmAEoWkyoNRWV0emzPICRmMgVMZnNFnEVjQIBszFtoDt9oc0hg+oCdt8nL8XMDLsB5IqPASUQUoUVYYVcqUjfbQZVqtSEBjcvyQPjvYSSWSKVStDSoHSGWKWdyQJyk9bbdi8aVFncAFR3EQisUSpPdVO+Pw28hheXjaLA6azV5qlSrTWbC3beT6o4V+SItNV00sIA).
+If you want to experiment live with this type, you can use [this TypeScript playground](https://www.typescriptlang.org/play?#code/C4TwDgpgBAogdgcwJZ2gXigbwLACgpRgD2A7hAE4BcUcArgLYBGFA3HgUgCbUDOw5KBG1wBfYXlCQoAYQCG5KBhz4oXanSat2NWfQi9+g4QTACAxvpoNm5Y1AiIUl+MlTCxeCeGgBpCCB4AeQAzAGUkejAAGwgAHgAVABooPxB7AA9gB04eKABrfyJgqHjFfMLi+IA+MtSMrLgcqD4BRG0AfigAAwASTFSRRL7UoLCI6LjA+iRgBOTUqqqRLqgAHxT-bXUIADctXEloOXIABXIiMB5wyJja-1HridjjqvED7w2AkLnP+uzcgogIolMqA4HVO5pCCZf7NQxtFSdeIAbVSAF0-o1cgAlCBmIjkTixFqCZKyOAgKraAidXr9fwiAAUw3u3xR6KWAEoutSoNQ6QMhvSvsFYlMZj8FksVutUlsaLt9ocZPIzhdchgRt8Xm9lVqwsB5JL-JimmDKqCKiUapqTdCGk0SQiaSVUf4MfbYbj8YTifCEGSKVSVC6BQzmcKHobyAk3SA0TV1gAiABUSZE3N5-JZIEGOajRvFsySn0WyzWn3lqD2ti8UmOasuoWjkILMZ1eCAA).

 Let me know if you would use something like this in production, or what other interesting ways of solving this problem you have.